KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/1.jpg)
 ![](recap-of-pygotham-2019-images/2.jpg)

+Boarding the ferry to Liberty Island and the view of the Statue of Liberty and South Manhattan behind us; photo credit: Katherine Michel

 On the island, I walked around the perimeter in front of the statue, then walked 215 steps up to the statue pedestal for a beautiful view of the Manhattan skyline and Statue of Liberty Museum.

 ![](recap-of-pygotham-2019-images/3.jpg)
 ![](recap-of-pygotham-2019-images/4.jpg)
 ![](recap-of-pygotham-2019-images/5.jpg)
 ![](recap-of-pygotham-2019-images/6.jpg)

+Standing in front of the statue, the view of South Manhattan and the Statue of Liberty Museum from the pedestal, and the view of the statue from the Statue of Liberty Museum; photo credit: Katherine Michel

 I then went to the Statue of Liberty Museum and saw pieces of the statue at scale, an exhibit showing how the pieces were made, and a replica of [The New Colossus](https://en.wikipedia.org/wiki/The_New_Colossus) plaque enscribed with that famous poem that begins "Give me your tired, your poor; Your huddled masses yearning to breathe free," among many other historical items.